dart-lang/site-www/src/_tutorials/web/low-level-html/add-elements.md

-the `Element` class implements API for interacting with a subset of the DOM that includes only the nodes that are `Element`s.
+the `Element` class implements API for interacting with a subset of the DOM that includes only the nodes that are `Element` objects.
 You can work with a virtual tree of elements rather than the more complex tree of Nodes.
 This tutorial shows you how to manipulate the
 DOM through the `Element` class.

-An `Element` has a parent `Element` and maintains references to its child `Element`s in a list.
+An `Element` has a parent `Element` and maintains references to its children `Element` objects in a list.

 <img class="scale-img-max" src="/tutorials/web/images/relationships.png"
      alt="An element with multiple child elements and a parent element">